 It is preferable to perform this activity while sitting down on the edge of the bed or on a chair.
-Normally, this activity is not difficult.
-However, if the knee is not bending sufficiently, the greatest difficulty encountered by operated individuals is to put on pants, underwear, socks and shoes.
+Normally, the greatest difficulty encountered by operated individuals is to put on pants, underwear, socks and shoes.
 We will indicate the recommended technical aids.
 These aids are optional.
-You can also ask for help from your caregiver until you have the capacity to bend the operated knee sufficiently.
-You have to keep your compression stockings for 14 days (see p.
-37 for more details)
+You can also ask for help from your caregiver until contraindicated movements become permitted (normally 6 weeks).
+You have to keep your support socks for 2 weeks (see p 37 for more details).